SudarshanaSRao/SudarshanaSRao.github.io/_pages/cv.md

 Work experience
 ======
 ### Research Assistant (part-time) at The Walt Disney Company, Los Angeles [MAY 2023-Present]
   * Researched and analyzed human interaction with an AI (Nobu) to improve AI's Automatic Speech Recognition (ASR).
-Optimized the decision tree algorithm to augment AI's responses.
+  * Optimized the decision tree algorithm using **XGBoost** to augment AI's responses.
   * Managed the interaction sessions (data collection) by assigning participants to the respective time slots.
   * Project: Speech quality assessment for automatic speech recognition.